 How Did The Benchmarks Perform?

-Consequently, shares of oil behemoths that have substantial exploration activities in the Mexican gulf region like Chevron Corp.
-CVX and Exxon Mobil Corp.
-XOM gained 2.6% and 1.8%, respectively.
-Chevron carries a Zacks Rank #2 (Buy).
+As a result of crude oil plunge, shares of oil behemoths like Exxon Mobil Corp.
+XOM and BP plc BP lost 0.8% each.
+Both stocks currently carry a Zacks Rank #3 (Hold).
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Exxon Mobil Corporation (XOM) : Free Stock Analysis Report

 BP p.l.c.
 (BP) : Free Stock Analysis Report

 To read this article on Zacks.com click here.